CCMS-UCSD/GNPSDocumentation/docs/lexicon.md

 **Feature quantification table:** a table summarizing for each mass spectrometry feature the qualitative (m/z, retention time, adduct type, etc.) and quantitative information (area under the curve, peak height, spectral count).

-**Meta data table:** a table summarizing qualitative and experimental information associated with each sample.
+**Metadata table:** a table summarizing qualitative and experimental information associated with each sample.
 This table is a prerequisite for using many tools on GNPS.
+Additional information can be found [here](metadata.md).

 ### Annotation of fragmentation spectra